-As a recent NZ Herald article quite rightly pointed out, just calculating how much you’ll have when it comes time to retire – which is just one part of the calculation – can produce some extreme differences in results.
-For example, it was reported that a 20-year-old in a growth KiwiSaver fund could have anywhere between $459,000 and $1.36 million depending on the calculator used!
+As a recent news article quite rightly pointed out, just calculating how much you’ll have when it comes time to retire – which is just one part of the calculation – can produce extreme differences in results.
+For example, it was reported that a 20-year-old investing into a growth KiwiSaver fund could have anywhere between $311,215 and $1.36 million by retirement depending on the calculator used!
 This is because the output (or results) obtained from any retirement calculator is only as accurate as the assumptions used for input (used in the calculations behind the scenes that you don’t get to see).
 The wide variety of different assumptions that can be made about such a scenario include: inflation, investment returns, contribution rates, income, and tax.
-Also note that the NZ Herald article only focussed on the lump sum available at retirement – even more difficult is reliably calculating someone’s income for the duration of their retirement.
+Also note that the article only focussed on the lump sum available at retirement – even more difficult is reliably calculating someone’s income for the duration of their retirement.

 Because differences in the calculations will become more amplified over time, predictions become more challenging based on your age.
 This is because the effect of the inputs used is compounded over time, turning small errors into big problems.
 This is the reason for the huge variation in results when calculations are made for someone who is only 20-years-old.
 Although admittedly, most 20-year-olds we come across have plenty of things on their mind other than retirement!

 While no one can know many things for certain, retirement calculators require you to make an educated guess anyway.
 For example, let’s consider just three of the many assumptions that are made: